 Ingredients

-- Garlic: This toum recipe calls for a ton of garlic, but the amount can always be adjusted based on how pungent you want your sauce to be.
+- Garlic: This Lebanese garlic dip calls for a ton of garlic, but the amount can always be adjusted based on how intense you want your sauce to be.
+Use fresh whole heads of garlic.

-- Vegetable Oil: Canola oil works great here, but you can use any other vegetable oil (sunflower/corn).
+- Vegetable Oil: Canola oil works great here, but you can use any other neutral oil like vegetable oil, sunflower oil, or corn oil.
+Olive oil does not work well for this garlic sauce because of its strong flavor.

-- Lemon Juice: This gives the garlic paste a beautiful white color, and balances the flavor out.
+- Lemon Juice: This gives the garlic paste a beautiful white color, and balances the flavor.
 The acidity from the lemon causes emulsification.
+Use fresh lemon juice.

 How To Make Lebanese Garlic Sauce